ably-labs/ably-chat-kotlin/CONTRIBUTING.md

 ### Building

-A gradle wrapper is included so these tasks can run without any prior installation of gradle.
+A gradle wrapper is included, so these tasks can run without any prior installation of gradle.
 The Linux/OSX form of the commands, given below, is:

 ```bash